 Of course, you can make your own pumpkin spice goodies at home, but it’s hard not to be tempted by the scores of ready-made treats beckoning from grocery store shelves, ice cream cases, and coffee shop menus.
 After all, there’s only a limited window during which you can enjoy them!
 (Even though it seems like pumpkin spice season starts sooner and sooner every year and eventually we may be grumbling about PSLs in July.)

 If you’re not a fan of pumpkin spice, that’s cool.
 You can leave the sweet treats to the rest of us (and no need to act all superior about it, either).
 For those who can’t get enough of the evocative fall flavor, feast your eyes—and maybe your stomach—on all these edible pumpkin spice tidbits you can buy.
 Disclaimer: We actually got to taste-test some of these, but most you’ll have to try for yourself to know if they hit (or miss) the mark!

 Coffee’s not the only hot pumpkin spice beverage out there (but you can brew that at home too, and take it with you in a mug that proclaims your allegiance to the pumpkin spice season)!
 There’s also pumpkin spice tea, which is especially great with a little milk.
-Buy it here.
+Buy now.